wolfeconnor13/rmtdev/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+# Project Takeaways

+## Why shouldn't we be using useEffect to grab the data for SearchForm.tsx?

+In the previous projects we've been using useEffect to interact with external servivces, like when we're using fetch.
+We wanted to do this when the component first mounts, and then when something was updated.
+In the case of this project we're grabbing data after a user event, so instead we're grabbing data in SearchForm.tsx right in the onChange handler function.
+Except we aren't, in practice a lot of the time people will still use useEffect, and just have it update when the state that's updated by the user event is updated.